 So far in 2014, 35 states have considered UAS or UAV (also commonly called drones) bills and resolutions.
-Four states - Indiana, Tennesse, Utah and Wisconsin - have enacted new laws.
+Five states - Iowa, Indiana, Tennessee, Utah and Wisconsin - have enacted new laws.

 State UAS Legislation

 Iowa enacted HF 2289, making it illegal for a state agency to use a UAS to enforce traffic laws.
 The new law requires a warrant, or other lawful means, to use information obtained with UAS in a civil or criminal court proceeding.
 It also requires the department of public safety to develop guidelines for the use of UAS and to determine whether changes to the criminal code are necessary.
 The department must report on their findings to the general assembly by Dec.
 31, 2014.

 Indiana is the first state to enact a UAS law in 2014.
 HB 1009 creates warrant requirements and exceptions for the police use of unmanned aircraft and real time geo-location tracking devices.
 It also prohibits law enforcement from compelling individuals to reveal passwords for electronic devices without a warrant.
 If law enforcement obtains information from an electronic service provider pursuant to a warrant, the provider is immune from criminal or civil liability.
 The law provides that if police seek a warrant to compel information from media entities and personnel, then those individuals must be notified and given the opportunity to be heard by the court concerning issuance of the warrant.
 The new law also creates the crime of "Unlawful Photography and Surveillance on Private Property," making it a Class A misdemeanor.
 This crime is committed by a person who knowingly and intentionally electronically surveys the private property of another without permission.
 The law also requests that the state's legislative council study digital privacy during the 2014 interim.